data-slinky/data-slinky.github.io/_posts/2016-08-04-surface_plots.md

 Part of project: [Slinky Projects](http://data-slinky.com/project/4_Slinky_projects/)

-At one point in my life, I was a huge fan of Matlab for visualization.
-Then, I saw the light at the end of the tunnel and repented for the errors of my ways.
-Okay, too dramatic.

 A friend of mine in economics gave me some Matlab code to make 3d plots for one of his paper and I instantly thought that Matlab, as a language, was horrendous.
 Note, I still greatly appreciate it as a software package since I relied heavily on it for my undergrad